almario-janallen/SeleniumPractice/README.md

 - Demonstrated runtime polymorphism using a Vehicle array containing different object types
 - Practiced method overriding and object-oriented design principles

+### ✅ Day 6: Collections & Exception Handling
+- Learned how to use ArrayList and the differences between arrays and ArrayList
+- Practiced removing elements and handling reindexing
+- Introduced exception handling using try-catch-finally
+- Created and used custom exceptions for realistic QA scenarios

 ## How to Run

 1. Clone this repo